jason-nordheim/knowledge/web-dev/js-event-loop.md

 ### Microtasks

+Microtasks are the most recent addition to the JavaScript event loop - with a simple goal of enabling

 By offloading demanding and/or time-consuming operations on seperate threads, we enable the "main" application thread to execute quickly.
 With quick execution, new tasks added to the event loop queue can be retrieved and processed.